Fields of Fire (game)

-Fields of Fire is a solitaire tactical wargame published by GMT Games that is designed to simulate various historical campaigns of wars between World War II and now.
+Fields of Fire is a solitaire tactical wargame originally published by GMT Games in 2008 that is designed to simulate various historical campaigns of wars between World War II and now.
 The game is card based with two decks used to play, including a terrain deck and action decks.
 You must build maps for missions and then use turn-based strategic actions.
 A single game consists of several missions from a historical campaign and each of these individual missions can be played in about 3 – 5 hours.
 It has won Games Magazine's award for Best New Historical Simulation Game in their 2010 Games 100 issue.